 Where the salary of a contributor is or has been reduced from one salary-group to another salary-group the Board may, upon application by the contributor, reduce the number of units of pension in respect of which he shall contribute to the number appropriate to the salary-group to which his salary has been reduced, and any contributions paid by him prior to such reduction in respect of units in excess of the reduced number shall be credited as contributions in respect of the reduced pension or be refunded to him as the Board may determine.

-[Section 39 8 amended by No. 55 of 1945 s.
+[Section 39 8 amended: No. 55 of 1945 s.
 12.]

 39A.
 Withdrawal from the Fund